 I’d suggest you start training on Wealthy Affiliate.
 It’s where I started and I love the community there.
 Even on the Starter (Free) membership, they provide the basic training on how to start and how to gain traffic on your blog and that’s why it’s great for beginners.

 Well, you know how it goes.
 The more you practise, the better you get at something.
 No one is born with all the knowledge, the charisma, the experience to do something right.
 We all learn along the way.
 And the more we fail, the more we learn.

 So don’t be afraid to fail or to get negative feedback.
 Maybe it’s a little hurtful, but if you didn’t get it, you’d be the same tomorrow.
 Now, you’ll be better…

-These are the best ways to become good at writing.
+These are some great ways to become good at writing.
 Try them out and you’ll see a lot of improvement!
 You’ll be getting better at writing in no time!